 It’s that time of the year again.
-Here is Florida everyone knows about those annoying Love Bugs.
+Here in Florida, everyone knows about those annoying Love Bugs.
 In the middle of April and in May you will see those little black flying insects all over the place.
 Although they are harmless to you and me, they can damage your vehicle.

 It is virtually impossible to avoid them when driving.
-You hit them with your vehicle and they stick to your vehicles bumpers, windshield, side mirrors, hood, grill and other spots.
-More importantly if you leave them on your vehicle it will damage your paint.
-The remains of the Love bugs along with the suns help will turn those remains acidic.
-The sun will then bake it into the vehicles’ clear coat finish.
+You hit them with your vehicle and they stick to your vehicle's bumpers, windshield, side mirrors, hood, grill, and other spots.
+More importantly, if you leave them on your vehicle they will damage your paint.
+The remains of the Lovebugs along with the sun's help will turn those remains acidic.
+The sun will then bake it into the vehicle’s clear coat finish.
 It will leave a pit or etching.
 This will be costly to repair and in some cases, require having it repainted.

 How do I protect my vehicle?

-The first thing you would to do it avoid them.
-That is means you cannot drive your vehicle and that’s no fun.
+The first thing you would do is avoid them.
+That means you cannot drive your vehicle and that’s no fun.

 You need to protect your vehicle.
 Wash and clean your entire vehicle.
 You then want to apply wax to the entire vehicle.
 You can use wax or sealant.
 This will help to remove the Love Bugs when you get them.
 It will also protect your vehicle’s clear coat and make it super easy to clean those dead Love Bugs.